mooreApps22/minishell_research/README.md

 	✔️ tgoto
 	✔️ tputs

-- [ ] Item 1
-- [x] Item 2
-- [ ] Item 3

 ## Shell Requirments:

- - display a PROMPT when waitng for a new commmand
-  - have working history
-	search & launch the right executable
+display a PROMPT when waitng for a new commmand have working history search & launch the right executable
 		based on the PATH variable
 		OR using a relative path
 		OR using a absolute path